trentlarson/endorser-ch/sql/README.md

     -- This could be null if there was no explicit identifier or no claim found with matching data.
     -- This could happen in the case of a plan.
-It shouldn't, but we don't error in that case -- because we don't want to try and match on all that claim data at this point... that sees rare. origClaimJwtId TEXT,
+It shouldn't, but we don't error in that case -- because we don't want to try and match on all that claim data at this point... that seems rare. origClaimJwtId TEXT,

     -- The following are cached entries of the data being confirmed.